 The Diploma Programme chemistry course includes the essential principles of the subject but also, through selection of options, allows some flexibility to tailor the course to meet the needs of the pupils.
 The course is available at both standard level (SL) and higher level (HL), and therefore accommodates pupils who wish to study Science in higher education and those who do not.

 The course is normally taught by one or two subject specialists in five periods per week, in a mixture of theory and practical lessons that link to the topic being covered.
-Practical work is very important in Chemistry and a large proportion of the course is taken up with work related to the topics being covered.
-The chemistry laboratories where students have their lessons are well equipped to maximise the opportunities to bring chemistry off the page and into life.
+Practical work is equally important to IB and a similar proportion of the course is given over to practical work as for those studying A level.

 Years 10 and 11